-Prospective or new students and transfers are strongly encouraged to participate in precollege counseling.
-This program is coordinated by the Office of Counseling and Advising and is designated to help entering freshmen and transfer students select courses to take for their chosen fields of study and to adjust more readily to their first semester/term at CVCC.
-During pre-college counseling sessions, students are given placement tests, are familiarized with the developmental studies program, and receive registration and financial aid information.
+Prospective or new students and transfers are strongly encouraged to participate in pre-college counseling.
+This program is coordinated by the Office of Counseling and Advising and helps entering freshmen and transfer students select courses to take for their chosen fields of study and to adjust more readily to their first semester/term at CVCC.
+During pre-college counseling sessions, students receive registration and financial aid information.
 Students or prospective students may contact the Counseling and Advising Office for information.